In a nutshell, I believe:

 I don’t go to church anymore because doing so is just too difficult for me.
 My own disability makes me tired and in pain!
 It’s really hard for me to physically sit, stand, or walk for any length of time.
 It’s also really hard to physically handle my daughter’s seizures and meltdowns anywhere other than at home.

 When Bethany gets angry she gets aggressive and doesn’t care who she may hurt while in a rage.
-Bethany thinks that she has exclusive rights to sprawl out on the couch in the church foyer.
+Bethany thinks she has exclusive rights to sprawl out on the couch in the church foyer.
 The battle over that couch became overwhelming for me.
 Obviously I couldn’t allow my daughter to push, kick, or hit others because they dared to sit on “HER” couch in the church foyer!!

 As for getting someone to sit with Bethany at home while the rest of us go…It’s simply not an option.
 There isn’t anyone available for that.
 Respite workers are hard to come by and most do not want to work Sundays.
 We don’t have any extended family members nearby that could help either.
 And anyway, I couldn’t go to church and leave Bethany at home!
 I just couldn’t!

 I am also becoming increasingly aware of the fact that I’m not at all sure I really believe in the “Institutional” church any longer!
-It seems to me that the money that is being spent on programs and building maintenance could be put to much better use, like helping the poor, disabled, shut-ins, widows, and orphans!
+It seems to me that the money being spent on programs and building maintenance could be put to much better use, like helping the poor, disabled, shut-ins, widows, and orphans!

 “How does God’s love abide in anyone who has the world’s goods and sees a brother or sister in need and yet refuses help?”
 (1 John 2:17).